pliniewicz/orbital_elements/README.md

 It's a project for my celestial mechanics class in fall 2022.
 I decided to upload it here for storage/future use.

+## By far:
+What it does right now is prints Sun's rectangular geocentric coordinates for 3 dates of observation (for now they are set, working on I/O).

 ## Compilation

 I recommend using *cargo* manager: